Skip to Content

 Tips

-• Jotform integrations — Jotform supports 100+ integrations (Google Sheets, Salesforce, HubSpot, Slack, etc.).
-Hidden field values are included in all integration payloads, so attribution data flows through to your downstream tools automatically.
+• Downstream integrations — Jotform supports 100+ integrations (Google Sheets, Salesforce, HubSpot, Slack, etc.).
+Hidden field values are included in all integration payloads, so attribution data flows through to your other tools automatically.

-• Jotform reports — Use Jotform’s built-in report builder to create charts and tables based on attribution data, showing which channels generate the most submissions.
+• Reports — Use Jotform’s built-in report builder to create charts based on attribution data.
+Useful for seeing which channels generate the most submissions at a glance.

-• Conditional logic — You can use the attribution hidden field values in Jotform’s conditional logic to show or hide form sections based on the visitor’s traffic source.
+• Conditional logic — You can reference the attribution hidden field values in Jotform’s conditional logic to show or hide form sections based on the visitor’s traffic source.

 • Multiple forms on one page — AttributionHub detects and populates all Jotform iframes on the page independently.

-• Payment forms — Attribution hidden fields work in Jotform payment forms just like regular forms.
-This lets you track which marketing channels drive the most revenue.
+• Payment forms — Hidden fields work in Jotform payment forms the same way.
+Useful for tracking which marketing channels drive the most revenue.

 • Jotform Tables — When viewing submissions in Jotform Tables, hidden field values appear as columns.
-You can filter and sort by attribution values.
+You can filter and sort by attribution data.

 Troubleshooting